altavada/questmaster/README.md

 THEN they can access a portal to easily book an appointment with a staff user WHEN a client user books an appointment
-THEN they are provided with a detailed confirmation notice WHEN a staff user creates an account
+THEN they are provided with a detailed confirmation notice WHEN a staff user creates an admin account
 THEN they can create / delete non-admin staff accounts and view/modify/cancel appointments WHEN any staff user logs into their account
 THEN they can view their appointments and customize their public profile